 Let them cook!

 - You have more time to do other stuff.

-- It’s a creative outlet that everyone benefits from (most of the time;)
+- It’s a creative outlet that everyone benefits from (minus the extra kitchen clean-up;)

 - They learn a tangible life skill.